 Listening to Mary, I hear again the refrain of Escomb’s Prayer, Yet if I may hold thy hand in the darkness, it is enough.

 And I wonder whose hand I’m reaching for now.
 Is it Jesus’s hand?
 Buddha’s hand?
 Or is it someone in the flesh that I love.
 My wife?
-My daughter Rebecca who died prematurely a few years ago?
+Our daughter Rebecca who died prematurely a few years ago?
 My grandfather?
+My mother?
+The Divine Mother?
 Jesus said that his words were not his, but Abba’s, God’s.
 To hold his hand is to hold God’s.
 And I suppose that to be held in Buddha is something eternal too.
 I feel both as a chain of connections.
 God’s hand in Jesus’ hand, and Rebecca’s hand in Christ’s hand.
 Sometimes we need to touch the higher power in the flesh.
 Who is the higher power who can acknowledge our fragility and the world’s injustices, and not lose hope?
 Right now, it seems that many people here feel that embrace in the disciplined tender regard of the Dalai Lama.
 He seems to hold the immensity of these Irish sufferings with an open heart.
 Perhaps Mary sees that presence in His Holiness.
 Perhaps, after today, her lovely, courageous self will be even more fully expressed.